One of my most popular programs is the scapular stabilization exercises program.

 Yes, do both of them at the same time.

-Start with the scapular stabilisation exercises as they will improve the scapular muscles but also help with the rotator cuff muscles.
+Please start with the scapular stabilization exercises to improve the scapular muscles and help with the rotator cuff muscles.

 The specific rotator cuff exercises will help target the rotator cuff muscles.